GT-Machine-Learning-COVID-19/COVID-Prediction/index.md

 ![site](/sup15.png)

 Several limitations of this model include the data it was trained on.
-The metric with which we are measuring our supervised models is the RMSE for the next 14 days, indicating that the model’s labels should have been for the 14 days after the window.
-However, we experimented with this larger target size, and it simply took too long for the model to be created, and we were unable to allocate the necessary resources in tuning hyperparameters and refining this model.
+The metric with which we are measuring our supervised models is the RMSE for the next 14 days, indicating that the model’s labels should have been set for the 14 days after the window.
+However, we experimented a larger label size of 7-day predictions, and it simply took too long for the model to be created, and we were unable to allocate the necessary resources in tuning hyperparameters and refining this model.
 We are curious as to if this changed label would improve this model.

 Off of this, while we attempted to adjust hyperparameters to minimize overfitting as much as possible, overfitting is likely still an issue on our model, especially for the urban-rural and cluster models.
 As the 14-day projection indicates, the standard model performs better than either, which likely means that the higher specificity models overfit.
 Additionally, while literature supported the use of k fold cross-validation in this type of problem, it would also be valuable to use time-sensitive forms of validation, like forward-chaining.